Can I Get Charity Care Benefits To Pay For My Hospital Bill?

-(Name of the attorney representing the plaintiff hospital or collection agency in your lawsuit)
+(Name of the lawyer representing the plaintiff hospital or collection agency in your lawsuit)

 (Name of the law firm)

-RE: ______v _____ (plaintiff's name v. defendant's name as listed in the lawsuit caption), ________ County ______ (Superior or District) Court, Case No. _________ (put the information here that is on your Summons and Complaint)
+RE: ______v _____ (plaintiff's name v. defendant's name as listed in the lawsuit caption), ________ County ______ (Superior or District) Court, Case No. _________ (put the info here that is on your Summons and Complaint)